AnisHerdev/youtube-video-speed-enhancer/README.md

 - Press the `+` key to increase the video speed by 0.25x (default).
 - Press the `-` key to decrease the video speed by 0.25x (default).
+- Alternatevely we can use the popup to change the video speed.
+- Open the popup and change the speed jump rate which is 0.25x by default.
 - The speed is capped between 0.0x and 10.0x.
-- Open the popup and change the speed jump rate which is 0.25x by default.

 ## Customization